usingMaths.com

 An example of this is seen in the Base-64 Encoding System.

-But with key dependent encryption, every unique key produces a completely
+With key dependent encryption, every unique key produces a completely different encoded set or obfuscated data.

 Also, the longer the key used, the more useless brute-forcing becomes.